Basic knowledge of organization theory and design.

 The learning objectives will be pursued through theory-grounded study of the HRM and leadership models, and through practical and micro-founded analysis of organizational practices.

-This course is organized as a seminar and uses a combination of lectures, case studies, class discussion, team-based projects, and simulations.
+This course uses a combination of lectures, case studies, class discussion, team-based projects, and simulations.

 Written exam with two open questions.
 The first question deals with the topics contained in the handbook by Rees and Smith.
 The second question deals with the topics discussed in the articles listed above.
 For each question students gain a maximum of 15 points.
 The final grade is made as the sum of the points gained in the two questions.
 The answers will be assessed according to the following criteria: relevance to the question; comprehensiveness in relation to the question; inclusion of appropriate links; conciseness (without redundancy or repetition); command of language; clarity of presentation.